EagerToLearnBrit/EagerToLearnBrit/README.md

 ## 🌟 About Me
 - 🧠 **Learning**: Currently diving into coding,
-PGP keys, encryption & decryption.
+PGP keys, encryption & decryption 🖥️

 - 🛠️ **Interests**: Powershell, frequencies, and the amazing things one can do with a Flipper Zero (within the law, of course 😉).